MedVisBonn/bonndit/docs/scripts.rst

 mtdeconv
 ~~~~~~~~~~~~

-For calculating the multi-tissue response functions and the fODFs for given data run the following command:
+For calculating the multi-tissue response functions and the fODFs for given data run the following command [Ankele17]:

 .. code-block:: console